grafviktor/goto/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/grafviktor/goto/master/LICENSE)
 [![Codecov](https://codecov.io/gh/grafviktor/goto/branch/develop/graph/badge.svg?token=tTyTsuCvNb&)](https://codecov.io/gh/grafviktor/goto)

-This tiny app helps to maintain a list of ssh servers.
-Unlike PuTTY it doesn't incorporate any connection logic, but relying on `ssh` utility which should be installed on your system.
+This is a tool for managing and organizing your SSH servers.
+Unlike PuTTY it doesn't include any connection logic, but integrates with `ssh` utility which should be installed on your system.
+It's perfect for dev teams allowing SSH configurations to be centrally stored on an internal server and shared across developers or entire tech. departments.

 Supported platforms: macOS, Linux, Windows.